-College of Arts & Sciences School of Communications Desiree Libengood, Dean
+College of Arts & Sciences School of Communications Dr. Desiree Libengood, Dean

-The English department offers three tracks of study leading to a major in English: a literature track, a creative writing track, and a professional-technical writing track.
+The English department offers two tracks of study leading to a major in English: a literature track and a creative writing track.
 As reading and writing are both self-reflexive acts, it is the department's intention that students completing any track for the degree in English will develop a Christian philosophy of the English language, its literature, and ministry at the same time that they complete the following outcomes: